A5413Y/Voice-Box/README.md

 - Punctuation: Randomly turns periods into questions, exclamations or tilde
 - Hesitation Marks: Inserts some hesitation marks (ie. "ummm..." or "like...") from time to time
 - No Big Words: Replaces words of the specified length or over with confused noises.
-- Show Mistakes: Will disable the backspace key and chide you whenever you attempt to use it
 - No Swearing: Will replace swears and profanity with childish versions, still in progress
-- App specific: Can set the script to only function for specific apps i.e Discord

 ## Installation instructions

 - Download
-- Extract the archive
-- Edit the file "settings.ini" (changes to that file are only taken into account when the script starts)
 - Double-click on the exe file to launch the script.
-It should now work on the Discord desktop app

-> Keep the two files in the same folder.
-The .exe needs the settings.ini file in order to work

 ## Usage